-Figure 14 More illegal dumping
+Figure 16 More illegal posters

-Waste recycling clearly exists in the area.
-91% of all participants indicated that they participate in the local recycling initiative.
-Figure 11 illustrates the types of recycling that respondents indicated as important and the frequency that it was listed.
-In addition, the photographic survey also found the availability of public recycling bins in the area as shown in Figure 12.
+Waste recycling clearly exists in the area and the photographic survey also found the availability of public recycling bins in the area as shown in Figure 12.

 Bin picking is mostly associated with the presence of homeless and unemployed people that frequent the area, especially on refuse collection days, to find food and recyclable materials from refuse bins.
 Sadly, this practice also results in additional littering when bin pickers sort the waste on sidewalks leaving the area littered and dirty.
-Significant numbers of homeless people and bin pickers frequent the Stellenbosch residential areas, especially on waste collection days.
-47% of the respondents indicated that they experience problems associated with bin picking.
+Significant numbers of homeless people and bin pickers frequent the Stellenbosch areas, especially on waste collection days.
+56% of the respondents indicated that they experience problems associated with bin picking.